-Be sure to go with an oil like avocado or another neutral tasting oil.
+Be sure to go with an oil like avocado, safflower, or another neutral-tasting oil.
 Extra virgin oil imparts too distinct of a taste.

 I like 50% avocado and 50% olive oil.
 Safflower oil is another ideal choice.
 A blend of any of these will work great.
 Just look at the homemade mayo perfection.

 AN IMMERSION BLENDER MAKES HOMEMADE MAYO EASY TO PREPARE

-As we mentioned, an immersion blender is the perfect tool the perfect tool to use.
+As we mentioned, an immersion blender is a perfect tool to use.

 There is just something so smooth, natural, and comforting about homemade mayonnaise and it is so much better than the bottled stuff!

-The origins of mayonnaise is a bit uncertain.
+The origin of mayonnaise is a bit uncertain.
 You’d think it’s decidedly French, but evidence shows it may have originated in Spain.
 Learn more about the Uncertain History of Mayonnaise by Slate.com.